snabith/snabith.github.io/_posts/2023-11-16-knowledge_base.md

 - This page serves as a guide to what one can learn from this site.

+### Recent updates:
+- I recently finished my final round of interviews with Meta for the Product Security Engineer role.
+Yesterday, they informed me that I was not selected for the role.
+Although I was devastated (wasn't expecting that), I am happy that I got an opportunity to speak with those security professionals.
+- Jenkins integration with GitHub for DevSecOps.
+- [Fixed] AWS Lightsail CPU usage issue => add swap space to the ubuntu server.

 ## Series list:
 ### [Homelab series](/posts/homelab_intro):
 - Use VMware to set up a virtual lab environment.